Get News & Updates Directly To Your Inbox

-How Far Apart?Drugs last different amounts of time in your body.
-Some break down and wear off quickly, while some can last a full day or longer.
-Taking your drug as directed helps prevent accidental overdose, or losing the benefit of the drug between doses.
-If you take multiple drugs that need to be taken at different times between doses, try a chart or alarms to help you keep track.
-If you forget a dose, check with your doctor or pharmacist if you should take it right away or just wait for the next dose.
+How Far ApartDrugs last different lengths of time in the body.
+Some break down and wear off quickly.
+Others can last a full day or longer.
+Taking your drug as directed ensures you get the full benefit of the drug.
+It also helps prevent an accidental overdose.
+If you take several drugs that need to be taken at different times, use a chart or alarms to help you keep track.
+If you forget a dose, ask your doctor or pharmacist if you should take it right away or wait for the next dose.

-With or Without Some Liquids?Most people take pills with some form of drink to wash them down.
-Water is the safest choice, and some drugs should be taken with quite a bit of water to help them do their best work.
-There are some drugs, though, that should not be taken with specific types of drinks, particularly juices or dairy.
-So if you take your drugs in the morning, you may need to skip that orange juice or latte you are used to.
-If you take them at night, you may need to be careful about any alcohol you consume before or after your dose.
-With some drugs, you should avoid alcohol entirely.
+With or Without LiquidsMost people take pills with a drink to wash them down.
+Water is the safest choice.
+Some drugs should be taken with a lot of water to help them do their best work.
+Other drugs should not be taken with certain types of drinks, such as juices or dairy.
+If you take meds at night, you may need to be careful about any alcohol you consume before or after your dose.
+With some drugs, you should avoid alcohol.

-How Much?Getting the right dose of a drug can be easy if you just have to take a certain number of pills.
-Yet some drugs like liquids or shots must be measured.
-The amount of drug you take is important because too little may not work, and too much can be toxic.
-Measuring cups often come with over-the-counter liquid drugs.
-Pharmacists can often provide a measuring cup or spoon with prescriptions.
+How MuchGetting the right dose can be easy if you just take a certain number of pills.
+But some drugs like liquids or shots must be measured.
+The amount you take is important.
+Too little may not work.
+Too much can be toxic.
+Pharmacists often provide a measuring cup or spoon with prescriptions.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Illinois.